martoreto/aapassenger/README.md

 ## Requirements

+Two devices are needed: one would be connected to the car ("driver's device") and have Android Auto app installed.
+The other ("passenger's device") will be able to control it.

 The connection is established using Wi-fi Direct (P2P).
 Therefore both devices must not only support it, but do it robustly.
 Unfortunately this is not always the case and your mileage may vary.